Adolf Furrer

 Adolf Furrer (born Johann Adolf Furrer-Kägi, 13 November 1873 – 15 January 1958) was a Swiss military officer and small arms designer.
-He used to be the director of the Waffenfabrik Bern and held the rank of Oberstbrigadier (Chief Brigadier) in the Swiss Army.
+He was the director of the Waffenfabrik Bern for 19 years and held the rank of Oberstbrigadier (Chief Brigadier) in the Swiss Army.

 Adolf Furrer was involved with numerous firearms designs in the Swiss Army's arsenal in the first half of 20th century.
 He is most well known for the Furrer MP41/44 submachine gun that Swiss Army adopted during World War II, thanks to passionate lobbying of Swiss Army officials.
 The Furrer MP41/44 would become regarded as one of the worst firearm designs of World War II and history.

 Background

 Johann Adolf Furrer-Kägi was born on 13 November 1873 in Zürich, Switzerland.
-At unknown time - before 1921 - he had enlisted into Swiss Army.
-He rose from an officer to a rank of Colonel while in service.
+At a unknown time, before 1921, he had joined the Swiss Army.
+He rose from a junior officer to the rank of Colonel while in service.
 Around 1921, Colonel Furrer was appointed as head of the Waffenfabrik Bern, state small arms factory.
 He would remain director of the factory up until 1940.

 In 1933, the Furrer Automatic Cannon was introduced to Swiss Air Force service.

-In 1941, at early stages of World War II, a review of Swiss army revealed a lack of submachine guns, with less than 500 pieces in army stocks.
-The Swiss army commissioned SIG and W+F Bern, then the two of the largest domestic small arms produces in Switzerland, to create new submachine gun prototypes for the Army.
+In 1941, early in World War II, a review by the Swiss army revealed a lack of submachine guns, with less than 500 in stock.
+The Swiss army commissioned SIG and W+F Bern, then two of the largest domestic small arms producers in Switzerland, to create new submachine gun prototypes for the Army.
 Adolf Furrer designed the Lmg-Pist 41/44 (aka Furrer MP41/44) to be produced by Waffenfabrik Bern, while SIG had developed the MP-41 Neuhausen Submachine Gun.
-The Swiss Army was to hold tests to determine which submachine gun design would be adopted.
+The Swiss Army was to hold tests to determine which design would be adopted.

-However, Furrer was politically connected to Swiss Army and tried passionately to persuade the military to choose Furrer's own submachine gun design.
-Ultimately, the submachine gun trials were derailed with no chance for SIG to present their MP-41's capabilities properly and Swiss Army would adopt MP41/44.
+However, Furrer was politically well connected in the Swiss Army and tried passionately to persuade the military to choose his design.
+Ultimately, the submachine gun trials were derailed with no chance for SIG to present their MP-41's capabilities properly and the Swiss Army would adopt the MP41/44.

-Ultimately, the Furrer MP41/44 was plagued with production problems and reliability issues that caused a great amount of trouble for the Swiss Army and damage Adolf Furrer's reputation.
+Ultimately, the Furrer MP41/44 was plagued with production problems and reliability issues that would cause a great deal of trouble for the Swiss Army and damage Adolf Furrer's reputation.

 After World War II, Furrer retired from military service and weapons design.
-Furrer died in 1958 in Minusio, Switzerland at aged 84.
+Furrer died in 1958 in Minusio, Switzerland at the age of 84.

 Weapons design

-Many of Furrer's designs incorporated the toggle-lock mechanism popularized by the Luger P08 and would utilize them in his designs well into 1930s and 1940s, when the toggle-lock system was considered outdated design.
+Many of Furrer's designs incorporated the toggle-lock mechanism popularized by the Luger P08.
+He would utilize it in his designs well into the 1930s and 1940s, when the toggle-lock system was considered outdated design.

-Early part of his firearms design career, Furrer mainly worked with Luger P08 and Maxim guns, which may have influenced his liking for the system.
+In the early part of his firearms design career, Furrer mainly worked with Luger P08 and Maxim guns, which may have influenced his liking for the system.
 He experimented with stock Luger firing mechanisms and his work would spawn the Furrer 1919 SMG prototype.

 Designed weaponry

-Adolf Furrer has designed/or contributed to designs of following firearms.
+Adolf Furrer designed/or contributed to the designs of the following firearms.